 Dry your hands with a clean towel or let them air dry (resist the urge to wipe your hands on your jeans, as that might just spread more germs right back onto your freshly cleaned hands).

-Zeppoli Classic Kitchen Towels 30-Pack - 100% Natural Cotton Dish Towels - Reusable Cleaning Cloths - Super Absorbent Kitchen Linen Sets - Machine Washable Hand Towels - 14” x 25”
+Zeppoli Classic Kitchen Towels 30-Pack - 100% Natural Cotton Kitchen Dish Towels-Reusable Cleaning Cloths - Blue Dish Towels for Kitchen - Super Absorbent - Machine Washable Hand Towels - 14” x 25”

 Simple, absorbent, and sturdily constructed, these traditional flour-sack towels are handy to have around.